Apophis: All About The God of Chaos Asteroid

 What is Apophis?

 99942 Apophis is a near-Earth asteroid that orbits the Sun about every 324 days.
 It was discovered in 2004.
-Initially, Apophis was given a 2.7% of colliding with the Earth in 2029.
-This prediction led to speculation linking Apophis with the biblical Wormwood, mentioned in the Book of Revelation as a star that falls from the sky, making the waters bitter and causing suffering for many.
+Early predictions estimated a 2.7% chance of Apophis hitting Earth in 2029, which led to it being temporarily assigned a Torino Scale rating of 4 – the highest ever recorded for any asteroid at the time, indicating a “close encounter with significant chance of collision”.
+This sparked widespread concern and comparisons to the apocalyptic Wormwood asteroid from the Book of Revelation.
 Although further observations ruled out the possibility of impact in the near future, a doomsday atmosphere still lingers around the asteroid.
 Even its name has a malicious aura.

 Apophis is named after the evil Egyptian deity, the embodiment of destruction and darkness; that’s why it’s also known as the ‘God Of Chaos’ asteroid.
 In Egyptian mythology, Apophis (also spelled Apep, Apepi, or Aapep) is a giant serpent trying to devour the Sun every night.
 His arch-enemy, Ra, as a god of Sun, defeats him every morning at dawn.